 - Actual Amount: This field is pre-filled with the calculated amount but may be edited to reduce the actual per diem payment (but never increased).
-The Actual Amount will be included in the check stub when the Disbursement Voucher is extracted and paid and the ISO20022_FORMAT_IND=N.

 - Justification for Change: Enter an explanation for the reason for the changes in the Actual Amount in the Per Diem, if it is changed.